cconstable/LocationPickerView/README.md

 LocationPickerView
 ============================

+### n.b.
+This repo is old and no longer maintained.
+I'm leaving it as-is in the hope that it may still be helpful or at the very least, a relic of the past.

 MKMapView + UITableView + Parallax scrolling.
 Provides a framework for building an interactive location picker on iOS.

 This view is useful for when a list of scrollable, selectable locations need to be shown along with their locations on map.
 A search bar can easily be added for searching or filtering.